oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 ## UnLeak

-Interestingly, the probability monad can be constructed from more primitive types.
+If you fiddle around with the probability monad, you can break apart in interesting ways.
 For instance, extracting the `WriterT`{.haskell} monad transformer gives you:

 ```{.haskell}
 WriterT (Product Double) []